Mountain goat meat - a specialty in Ninh Binh

 Kim Son pork meatball vermicelli soup

-Kim Son Vermicelli Soup in its simple form consists of light vermicelli noodles cooked in a broth of stock made from pork bones that have been left simmering for at least a day.
-The broth is filtered to make it clear before adding the noodles, then a little extra green spring onion for aroma, chopped sawleaf for flavor and sliced shallot fried in oil for a slightly crunchy texture are added.
-Finally, the soup is scattered with meatballs the size of a small baby’s fist, a few slices of Cha Lua (pork roll) and a little pepper for flavor to produce yet another Ninh Binh Specialty Food.
+In its basic form, chefs prepare Kim Son Vermicelli Soup by cooking vermicelli noodles in a broth made from pork bones simmered for at least a day.
+They then filter the broth to make it clear before adding the noodles.
+To finish, they add a little green spring onion for aroma, chopped sawleaf for flavor, and sliced shallot fried in oil for a slightly crunchy texture.

-The meatballs themselves are made from the “secret” recipe of the people of Kim Son but like many other Vietnamese meatballs, the core ingredient is Giò Sống (ground pork).
-The secret is in the chef’s expertise in estimating the ratio of its other ingredients such as salt, pepper, seasoning and chopped Pork rib cartilage.
-To check the quality of the meatball, they are molded and lightly blanched in the pork bone broth before being thrown onto the cutting board to test their “bounce”.
+The chefs of Kim Son make the meatballs using a “secret” recipe, but like many other Vietnamese meatballs, the core ingredient is Giò Sống (ground pork).
+The secret lies in the chef’s expertise in estimating the right ratio of additional ingredients like salt, pepper, seasonings, and chopped pork rib cartilage.
+To test the quality, chefs mold the meatballs and lightly blanch them in the pork bone broth before tossing them onto a cutting board to check their “bounce.”
 As a result, the meatball in Kim Son pork meatball vermicelli is unique and the dish makes a superb lunch or breakfast.

 Steamed Mountain Snails